 When connecting a solar panel to a rechargeable battery, it is important to use a charge controller circuit to prevent the battery from overcharging.
 Charge control can be performed with a number of different circuit types.
-Low-power solar systems can use a series analog charge controller (voltage regulator), an example is shown as the upper part of this circuit.
+Low-power solar systems can use a series analog charge controller (voltage regulator), an example is shown as the upper part of my solar powered reading lamp project.
 Higher power systems can use a series switching charge controller, such as my SCC3 design.
 Very large systems, such as grid-tied installations, often use a maximum power-point (MPPT) charge controller.
-This shunt-mode circuit is best suited for low-power systems, it is more efficient than charge controllers based on series-mode voltage regulators.
+This shunt-mode circuit is best suited for low-power systems with a PV charging current of up to 1 amp.

 Series regulators (both analog and switching) control battery charging by interrupting the flow of current from the solar panel to the battery when the battery reaches a preset full voltage.
-MPPT controllers use controllable switching regulator circuits to convert PV power to high voltage and back down to lower voltages, they are complicated and require a bit of power to operate, but offer excellent efficiency on high power systems.
+MPPT controllers use controllable switching regulator circuits to convert PV power to high voltage and back down to lower voltages, they are complicated and require a bit of power to operate, but offer excellent efficiency which can be beneficial for high power systems.

 The main advantage of shunt-mode over series mode regulation is the lack of a switching transistor in the power path between the solar panel and battery.
 Switching transistors are non-perfect devices, they waste a percentage of available solar power as heat.
 Inefficiency in the shunt-mode controller's switching transistor does not effect charging efficiency, it only turns on when excess power is purposely being wasted.
-The main disadvantage of a shunt-mode regulator is that the load resistor needs to be tuned to a particular type of PV panel.
+The main disadvantage of a shunt-mode regulator is that the load resistor value needs to be set to match the amperage provided by a particular type of PV panel.
 This makes it harder to design as a general-purpose device.
 Also, for higher current designs, the load resistor becomes large and expensive.

 Solar Panel Open Circuit Voltage: 18V (36 cells) Solar Panel Short Circuit Current: 200mA max (up to 1 A with a different load resistor).
 Battery Voltage: 12V (nom.)
 Battery Capacity: 0.1 to 20 Amp-Hours